 Funding I, our wholly owned subsidiary and a special purpose entity, was organized in Delaware as a limited liability company in May 2011.
 We formed Funding I in order to establish our Credit Facility.
 The Investment Adviser serves as the collateral manager to Funding I and has irrevocably directed that the management fee owed with respect to such services is to be paid to us so long as the Investment Adviser remains the collateral manager.
 This arrangement does not increase our consolidated management fee.
-The Credit Facility allows Funding I to borrow up to \$375 million as of September 30, 2017 at LIBOR plus 200 basis points during the revolving period.
+The Credit Facility allows Funding I to borrow up to \$405 million at LIBOR plus 200 basis points during the revolving period.
 The Credit Facility is secured by all of the assets held by Funding I. See Note 11.

 We have formed and expect to continue to form certain taxable subsidiaries, including the Taxable Subsidiary, which are subject to tax as corporations.
-The Taxable Subsidiary allows us to hold equity securities of certain portfolio companies treated as pass-through entities for U.S. federal income tax purposes while allowing us to maintain our ability to qualify as a RIC under the
+These taxable subsidiaries allow us to hold equity securities of certain portfolio companies treated as pass-through entities for U.S. federal income tax purposes while facilitating our ability to qualify as a RIC under the Code.